Khanimar/Quick_Reviews/README.md

-# A quick review of Reinforcement Learning
+# Some quick reviews of my interests